-Brazil begins to make own COVID-19 vaccine
+Brazil begins to make own Covid-19 vaccine

 Butantan, the main manufacturer of influenza vaccines in the Southern Hemisphere and the leading supplier of the Brazilian Ministry of Health, represents 85 per cent of the international consortium involved in researching the new vaccine.

-The Sao Paulo government said 1,800 volunteers will take part in the first and second phases of human trials, once authorised.
-(ANI/Xinhua)
+The Sao Paulo government said that 1,800 volunteers will take part in the first and second phases of human trials, once authorised.